 Every Friday, the Reception newsletter will go onto the school website.
 On this you can find details of our learning during the week, along with any key dates and information you need to be aware of and suggestions for activities to support your child’s learning at home.
 Once we have got started with our phonics lessons, we will also send home sets of ‘High Frequency Words’ in PACT folders.
 These are words that appear so frequently in the English language, that it is beneficial for you to help your child practice recognising them by sight.

 When the children have settled, we will start ‘Book Share’.
 This is a chance for your child to bring in a book that is special to them and share it with everyone.
 If you would like, you could practise at home to help your child feel more confident when speaking to the class.
 Sometimes it is useful to give the teacher a list of a few questions that you’ve talked about at home.
 Harriet will help them talk about it and read some or all of the book to the class.

 Star of the Week

-On Friday, Harriet will choose one child who is the ‘Star of the Week.’
+On Friday, Tara will choose one child who is the ‘Star of the Week.’
 This will be in recognition of something in particular that the child has achieved that week – maybe something they’ve found tricky for a while and worked really hard on, or for something they consistently do well.
 Every child will be a ‘Star of the Week’ during the school year, so please don’t worry if this doesn't happen in the first or second term.
-The ‘Star of the Week’ takes home Edgar the Elephant for the weekend.
+The ‘Star of the Week’ takes home Baloo the Bear for the weekend.
 Please don’t worry or feel under pressure at all to have a super starry, special weekend!
 Just do what you would normally and, if it is convenient, take Edgar along too.
 If you can, some photos of what you all get up to would be fantastic.
-When Edgar comes back to school, your child can show the class what they did and tell everyone a bit about it.
+When Baloo comes back to school, your child can show the class what they did and tell everyone a bit about it.
 It’s a bit of fun and is great for communication and language development.